 We can use JSON instead of YAML for a Docker Compose file.
 When we are using the JSON file for composing, we have to specify the filename with the following command:

 docker-compose -f docker-compose.json up

-Interested in becoming DevOps Expert?
-Click here to learn more in this DevOps Course in Toronto!
+Interested in becoming a DevOps expert?
+Learn more from this DevOps Course in Toronto!

 docker run -t -i command name